harleypig/tftut/README.md

 }
 ```

-In the `locals` block, the `merge` function is used within a `for` loop to combine two maps into one.
-The first map is `file`, which is the current item in the loop iteration, and the second map is a new map created with the keys `filename`, `content`, and `permissions`.
-The values of these keys are taken from the `key` variable and the `file` map.
-The `merge` function returns a new map that includes all the key-value pairs from both input maps.
-If the same key exists in both maps, the value from the second map is used.
+In the `locals` block, the `merge` function is used within a `for` loop to
+combine two maps into one.
+The first map is `file`, which is the current item
+in the loop iteration, and the second map is a new map created with the keys
+`filename`, `content`, and `permissions`.
+The values of these keys are taken
+from the `key` variable and the `file` map.
+The `merge` function returns a new
+map that includes all the key-value pairs from both input maps.
+If the same
+key exists in both maps, the value from the second map is used.

 * terraform init && terraform fmt && terraform validate
 * terraform plan
-  + show expected error
+  + show expected output

+## Read YAML from multiple files

+!!!
+Use section 3.3 directory

+Sometimes you want to keep your data separated into different files.

+* Create a directory called `yaml`.
+* Move the `files.yml` to the `yaml` directory.
+* Create a second file in the yaml directory
+  + Change to the yaml directory